galaxyproject/training-material/topics/metagenomics/tutorials/mothur-miseq-sop/content.md

 >
 >    > ### {% icon question %} Question
 >    >
->    >  What would you exect the result of `count.groups` on this new shared output collection to be?
+>    >  What would you expect the result of `count.groups` on this new shared output collection to be?
 Check if you are correct.
 >    > > ### {% icon solution %} Solution
 >    > > all groups (samples) should now have 2389 sequences.
 Run count.groups again on the shared output collection by the sub.sample
 >    > > tool to confirm that this is indeed what happened.